whitegra/dolphin/README.md

 ## License

 Dolphin is released under the MIT License.
-You are free to use, modify, and distribute the code (see Citation file)

 ---